What to Wear for Headshots

 BTFBM Solid Color Ribbed Knitted Casual Winter Pullover Sweater: https://a.co/d/hwAQ7pI

-Wearing earrings or bracelets can add visual interest to your outfit and create a more cohesive and put-together look.
-When choosing jewelry, it’s essential to consider the neckline of your top and select pieces that complement the style and color of your outfit.
-Avoid wearing jewelry that is too bulky or distracting, as this can take away from the overall appearance of your headshot.
-Choosing the right jewelry can soften high necklines and create a more flattering and balanced look in your photos.
+Wearing earrings or bracelets can add subtle visual interest and help create a polished, cohesive look.
+When selecting jewelry, consider your top’s neckline and choose pieces that complement both its style and color.
+Avoid bulky or distracting accessories, as they can draw attention away from your face.
+The right jewelry can also soften high necklines, enhancing balance and flattering your overall appearance in headshots.

 Portrait of a blonde, Caucasian woman, wearing a black, boat neck shirt, smiling at the camera, standing in front of a white background by St. Paul Photographer.